-it may retain, for a transitional period not to exceed 12 months, the Master Account of an acquired, failed, Financial Institution or a non-surviving Financial Institution with which it has merged or consolidated.
-The
+it may retain, for a transitional period not to exceed 12 months, the Master Account of an acquired, failed, or a non-surviving Financial Institution with which it has merged or consolidated.
+The ARB may restrict the use of such an account as it deems necessary or appropriate, and may require that the Financial Institution execute a security agreement covering multiple Master Accounts;

-6 An RTN can be issued to a "Financial Institution" by the ABA Registrar of Routing Number Registrars if it is eligible for a Master Account at a Federal Reserve Bank.
-In some cases, an ARB may issue a Customer Identification Number or (CIN), which may be used as a Primary RTN or Secondary RTN for purposes of Reserve Bank processing.
+6 An RTN can be issued to a "Financial Institution" by the ABA Routing Number Registrar if it is eligible for a Master Account at a Federal Reserve Bank.
+In some cases, an ARB may issue a Customer Identification Number (CIN), which may be used as a Primary RTN or Secondary RTN for purposes of Reserve Bank processing.